 Having someone as a customer from when they are a child, through to when they are an adult is the best kind of customer a bank could ask for.

-My friends over at the Spending Hacker talk about the hidden ‘tax’ we pay for being loyal.
+Essentially we pay a hidden ‘tax’ we pay for being loyal.

 This is also the case for kids bank accounts.
 The bank will sweeten the deal with an introductory or bonus rate, that then later converts to a low rate.